 Jobs and metrics

-Every time you run a workflow in Itential Platform, a corresponding job is created.
+Every time you run a workflow in Itential Platform, the platform creates a corresponding job.
 A job is an instance of a workflow, along with its runtime data, that is in some state of execution on the platform: running, paused, canceled, or completed.
 Knowing how to manage jobs is essential to successful workflow execution, and Operations Manager serves as your job management hub.

 This page covers:

-• How to use job visualizations, also known as the Job Details view, to view job properties, interact with a job’s tasks, and troubleshoot job errors.
+• How to use the Job Details view to see job properties, interact with tasks, and troubleshoot errors.

 Operations Manager displays all available jobs in a table view.
-The Jobs table can be used to monitor job status and perform basic job management actions, such as pausing, watching, canceling, or deleting jobs.
+Use the jobs table to monitor job status and perform basic job management actions, such as pausing, watching, canceling, or deleting jobs.
 It is present in two locations:

 • The Operations Manager dashboard.